 - Saito T, Kuang JQ, Bittira B, Al-Khaldi A, Chiu RC.
-Xenotransplant cardiac chimera: immunotolerance of adult stem cells.
-Ann Thorac Surg 2002;74:19-24 Stem cells and myocardial regeneration.
+Xenotransplant cardiac chimera: immunotolerance of adult cells.
+Ann Thorac Surg 2002;74:19-24 cells and myocardial regeneration.

 - Etzion S, Battler A, Barbash IM, et al. Influence of embryonic cardiomyocyte transplantation on the progression of heart failure in a rat model of extensive myocardial infarction.
-J Mol Cell Cardiol 2001;33:1321-30.
+J Mol cellular Cardiol 2001;33:1321-30.

 - Dornbusch S. The effect of placenta on experimental cholesterinsclerosis.
-In Schmid F, Stein J. Cell-research and Cellular therapie (Ott Publishers.
+In Schmid F, Stein J. cellular-research and cellular therapie (Ott Publishers.
 Thun, Switzerland, 1967), 134-40.

 - Cunningham FG, MacDonald PC, Leveno KJ, Gant NF, Gilstrap LC.
 Williams Obstetrics.
 19th ed (Appleton & Lange, 1993).

-- Schmid F, Stein J. Cell-research and Cellular therapie (Ott Publishers, Thun, Switzerland, 1967).
+- Schmid F, Stein J. cellular-research and cellular therapie (Ott Publishers, Thun, Switzerland, 1967).

 - Schmid F, Stein J. Zellforschung und Zelltherapie (Verlag H. Huber, Bern, Stuttgart, 1963).

-- Oetzmann HJ.
-Cell therapy for diseases of organs.
-In Schmid F, Stein J, Cell-research and Cellular therapie (Ott Publishers.
+- Oetzmann HJ. cellular therapy for diseases of organs.
+In Schmid F, Stein J, cellular-research and cellular therapie (Ott Publishers.
 Thun, Switzerland, 1967), 149-85.

 - Schmid F. Zelltherapie-Grundlagen- Klinik-Praxis (Ott-Verlag, Thun, Switzerland, 1981).

-- Schmid F. Celltherapy, a New Dimension of Medicine (Ott Publishers, Thun, Switzerland, 1983).
+- Schmid F. cellular therapy, a New Dimension of Medicine (Ott Publishers, Thun, Switzerland, 1983).